 The Federal Bureau of Investigation (FBI) recently pitched a request for proposals from vendors capable of pulling large volumes of information from social media platforms.
 The proposal submission deadline is coming up very soon, at the end of August, reflecting the political willpower underlying the initiative.

-The FBI intends to probe the aggregated data to inspect and monitor threats to homeland security.
+The FBI intends to probe the aggregated data to inspect and monitor threats to homeland security threats.
 Officials want to pull “…the full social media profile of persons-of-interest and their affiliation to any organization or groups,” along with location information, and keyword searches, and other pieces of personal data.

 Despite the exhaustive breadth of information that the agency aims to collect, the agency’s website pointedly states that the purpose of doing so is to“…mitigate multifaceted threats, while ensuring all privacy and civil liberties compliance requirements are met.”